James Riley (writer): Story Thieves series

 James Riley launched his second series with the release of the novel Story Thieves on January 20, 2015.
-The novel centers around Owen, a nonfictional boy from our world, and Bethany, a half-fictional girl.
+The meta novel centers around Owen, a nonfictional boy from our world, and Bethany, a half-fictional girl.
 The duo works to stop a fictional wizard named the Magister from the Kiel Gnomenfoot series (a parody of Dumbledore from the Harry Potter series), as he angrily reacts to the realization that he is a fictional character.

 James Riley covers a number of different genres in the Story Thieves series.
 Story Thieves: The Stolen Chapters (published January 19, 2016) is a mystery novel.
 Story Thieves: Secret Origins (published January 17, 2017) is a superhero novel with occasional comic book-style pages.
 Story Thieves: Pick the Plot (published September 26, 2017) is James Riley's first gamebook, but unlike most gamebooks, it is not set in second person.
 Pick the Plot makes a substantial attempt to break the fourth wall, not only in its gamebook genre but also due to its plot twist in which Owen discovers that the fictional and nonfictional worlds originated from the same universe before the Big Bang.
+Nobody, the supposed author of Pick the Plot, also claims that readers are living inside of a book and the Story Thieves stories is factual, and as readers pick the plot, they are orchestrating real time travel.
 The final book in the series, Story Thieves: Worlds Apart (published March 20, 2018) returns to the original Story Thieves' fantasy genre, and sees Owen and Bethany work to foil the ambitions of the main antagonist, Nobody.

 Story Thieves appeared on The New York Times Best Seller list for twenty-three consecutive weeks, as well as on the Publishers Weekly bestsellers list.